-In the unfortunate event you turn ill, the first 39 (university/institute) or 52 (UMC) weeks of your illness you receive 100% of salary.
+In the unfortunate event you turn ill, the first 39 (university/institute) or 52 (UMC) weeks of your illness, you receive 100% of your salary.
 Then the salary is adjusted to 76% (university/institute) or 70% (UMC).
-After a full two years of sick leave, in principle your contract is dissolved.
-Sometimes an employer leaves employees in so-called ‘dormant employment’ (slapend dienstverband) to avoid paying transition allowances.
+After a full two years of sick leave, in principle, your contract is dissolved.
+Sometimes, an employer leaves employees in so-called ‘dormant employment’ (slapend dienstverband) to avoid paying transition allowances.
 The Dutch Supreme Court recently ruled that employers are obliged to put an end to dormant employment.

 Read more: